OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/content_development/Task_3.md

 ### Geting Git <a name="Git"></a>

 So, what is Git, and how is it different to GitHub?
-Git is a version control system, which enables you to save time-stamped copies of your work throughout the development process.
-It also works with non-code items too, like again, this MOOC, the majority of which was written in markdown in R Studio, and integrated with a Git/GitHub workflow.
+Git is a version control system, which enables you to save and track time-stamped copies of your work throughout the development process.
+It also works with non-code items too, like this MOOC, the majority of which was written in markdown in R Studio, and integrated with a Git/GitHub workflow.

 This is important, as all research goes through changes, and some times we want to know what those things were.
 Did you delete some text that you now think is important?
 Version control will save that for you.
 Did your code used to work perfectly, but is now buggy beyond belief?
 Version control.
 It's a great way to avoid that chaotic state where you have multiple copies of the same file, but without a stupid and annoying file naming convention. `FINAL_Revised_2.2_supervisor_edits_ver1.7_scream.txt` will be a thing of the past.